 OREGON SOUTH COAST

 GOLD BEACH & BANDON (Highway 101, Gold Beach 221 miles, Bandon 187 miles to Crater Lake) – Many Crater Lake visitors don’t realize that combining a tour of Oregon’s spectacular South Coast is very doable with a visit to the Park.
 There are numerous routes that connect the coast to the Park.
 You can either start or end your trip with a coastal experience.
 The highlights of any South Coast visit are the towns of Bandon and Gold Beach.
 Bandon (Visitor Center location: 300 Second Street, Old Town, Bandon, OR, Phone: 1.541.347.9616) is a charming and unspoiled town that is world-famous as the home of Bandon Dunes, one of the top golf destinations in the world.
 Gold Beach (Visitor Center location: 94080 Shirley Lane, Gold Beach, OR, Phone: 1.800.525.2334) is where the Rogue River meets the sea.
-It offers Rogue River jetboat trips, easily accessible beaches, and great fishing.
-To learn more about both towns, see Attractions below.
+It is home to jetboat trips (Jerry’s Rogue Jets and Mail Boats), easily accessible beaches, and great fishing.
+To learn more about both towns, see Attractions below